Weighted error-sum identities for periodic continued fractions and their generalizations: Some identities for Euler continued fractions

-\begin{remark} Note that if all $b_n=1$, then $B_{n+1}=1$ and we recover the original identities.
-Furthermore, the proof of Theorem \ref{th6} relies purely on algebraic telescoping.
-Thus, the identity holds for any numbers (real or complex) or functions, provided that the limit terms $c_N \varepsilon_{N+1}$ tends to zero as $N \to \infty$.
+\begin{remark} Note that if all \(b_n=1\), then \(B_{n+1}=1\) and we recover the original identity.
+Furthermore, the proof of Theorem~\ref{th6} relies purely on algebraic telescoping.
+Thus the same identity holds in any setting, real, complex, or functional, in which the continued fraction converges and

 \end{remark}